-If you cannot perform your job because of a medical condition that is likely to be permanent, you may qualify for disability retirement.
-If you were hired as a state employee before January 1, 1999, you had the option to retain your eligibility to be considered for disability retirement or elect to transfer to the Virginia Sickness and Disability Program (VSDP).
-You are not eligible to retire on disability if you are covered under VSDP, you defer retirement or you take a refund of your member contributions and interest.
+If you are an employee of a school division or a political subdivision and cannot perform your job because of a medical condition that is likely to be permanent, you may be eligible to retire on disability.
+You are not eligible to retire on disability if you are a state employee covered under the Virginia Sickness and Disability Program (VSDP), you defer retirement or you take a refund of your member contributions and interest.